aliffathoni/ESP8266AutoWifi/README.md

 # ESP-Auto-Wifi

 ESP Auto Connect Wifi without hardcode.
-As for now this code only works on ESP32 architecture, but i will update it soon on ESP8266.
+As for now this code only works on ESP8266 architecture, for ESP32 go [here](https://github.com/aliffathoni/ESPAutoWifi).

 ## Dependencies
 Make sure to download and install these library on your Arduino IDE to ESPAutoWifi